How To Set Up Advanced Settings in QuickBooks Online

 Example:

 Paul typically works on multiple projects for a single customer.
-He would like to see all income and expenses during and after the project so he can determine if the project was profitable.
+When the project tracking feature is turned on, Paul can see his income and expenses during and after the project, so he can determine if the project was profitable.

 In the latest version of QuickBooks Online, the time tracking option is no longer listed under the Advanced menu.
-Instead, it can be found on the main left navigation bar of your home screen.
+Instead, it can be found directly under the Accounts & Setting page.
 Nevertheless, the settings are essentially the same.

 It’s important to track employee time in QuickBooks, even if you don’t use QuickBooks to process your payroll.
 This is especially true if you bill customers according to time spent on a job.
 By tracking the details of the time spent by your employees, you can analyze expenses and profitability by class, location, customer, or project: